Expand description

 Collision events can be used for detecting when colliders start or stop touching.

-Avian also provides two collision event types that are triggered for observers:
+Avian provides two collision event types:

-Collision events are only sent or triggered for entities that have the CollisionEventsEnabled
+Collision events are only sent or triggered for entities that have the CollisionEventsEnabled component.

-See the documentation of the event types and the collision_events
+See the documentation of the event types and the collision_events module

 for more information and usage examples.